nikolaN-cyber/EduConnect/ReadMe.md

 ## Project descriptiom

-SportsBet is a modern web application for sports betting which allows users to watch games, place bets and track scores in real time.
-Backend is developed in NestJS, frontend in Angular, and database runs in Docker container for easier maintenance and deployment.
+EduConnect is a moder web application where users are allowed to register, login and add posts.
+Main purpose of application is to share knowledge through posts that contains images, videos and/or text.
+Users can comment, like/dislike posts, but also give a reviews about other users.

 ---